ClouDesire/docusaurus/docs/modules-keycloak.md

   account will be created if not already existing (the matches are made by considering the users' emails)

-Other kind of users (vendors, resellers, etc) must be previously registered both in Cloudesire and KeyCloak, then at the first login the platform matches the 2 entries by using the users emails.
+Other kind of users (vendors, resellers, etc) must be previously registered in Cloudesire, then at the first login on Keycloak, the platform matches the 2 entries by using the users emails.